OpenZWave/qt-openzwave/README.md

 For Actual Build Instructions - Please consult the [docker/Dockerfile](Docker/Dockerfile) - You can ignore the depot_tools (Google Breakpad) as this is used for Crash Reporting that should not be used for non-official builds

 For All-In-One Container - Please also consult the ozw-admin repository for the requirements to build ozw-admin.

+## Home Assistant Integration

+ozwdaemon integrates directly with Home Assistant.
+See the [OpenZWave (Beta)](https://www.home-assistant.io/integrations/ozw/) integration documentationi for more information.

 ## QT Wrapper Interface